 Chances are, you’ve heard about eye movement desensitization and reprocessing (EMDR) therapy.
 It’s a highly effective, evidence-based treatment for mental health and substance use disorders, specifically when difficult or traumatic past events and memories are getting in the way of wellness.
 EMDR is gaining traction as one of the most powerful therapies available to help people find healing and balance.
-If you are looking for Denver, Colorado EMDR therapy, consider Mile High Recovery.
+If you are looking for Denver, Colorado EMDR therapy, consider Mile High Recovery Center.

 At Mile High, a trained, experienced clinical staff provides a range of psychiatric and addiction therapies, including EMDR.
 Learn more about what to expect in EMDR treatment by calling us today at 303-268-2144 or using our online form.
 We can answer your questions and help determine if EMDR therapy is right for you.